 Self-catering accommodation such as holiday homes are also liable for business rates where they are available for use by short stay guests for 140 days or more during the year.

-Business Rates are charged on a daily basis so it is important that you tell us as soon as you take over a business or cease to trade.
-You can use this link to email us your information.
+Business rates are charged on a daily basis so it is important that you tell us as soon as you take over a business or cease to trade.

-From 1st April 2011 there is no charge for an empty property which has a rateable value of less than £2,600.
+There is no charge for an empty property which has a rateable value of less than £2,900.